History of Sarasota, Florida: People profiles

+Late 19th century

 During the late 19th century, Florida, like the western frontier, saw a wave of violence.
 In Sarasota this included vigilante killings and an organized crime syndicate known as the Sarasota Assassination Society.

+In 1890, the U.S. Army Corps of Engineers began dredging what would eventually be known as the Gulf Intracoastal Waterway (ICW).
+The Gulf ICW is the many natural deep water sections as well as humanmade cuts, canals, and channels that connect the entire Sarasota Bay system.
+The original intention of the waterway was to connect Southwest Florida to the growing national intracoastal network.
+The creation of the Gulf ICW coincided with and contributed to a huge population boom in the region in and around Sarasota.

 On June 1, 1899, the Sarasota Times published its first issue.
 It was later renamed Sarasota County Times when Sarasota split off from Manatee County.

 20th and 21st centuries

 1900s

 Sarasota was incorporated as a town on the night of October 14, 1902 having a population of 53 residents with John Hamilton Gillespie being sworn in as mayor and a municipal charter being created.
-It was later re-platted in 1912 and then incorporated as a city in 1913, with A. B. Edwards being the first mayor for her new city government.
+It was later re-platted in 1912 and then incorporated as a city in 1913, with A. B. Edwards being the first mayor for the new city government.

 Other communities in the area were incorporated or began to grow into towns that were quite distinct from the bay front community whose plat ended at what is now Tenth Street.
 They were later absorbed as Sarasota grew, but some have retained their names and are recognized today as neighborhoods.
 Some communities, such as Overtown, Bay Haven, Indian Beach, Shell Beach, Bee Ridge, and Fruitville have all but faded from the memory of most living there now.
-Overtown expanded to include what now is designated as the historic Rosemary District and the boundaries of Newtown now merge with that.
+Overtown's existence as Sarasota's first African-American neighborhood was lost through urban renewal and it was officially renamed the historic Rosemary District in 1994.
 The Ringling College of Art and Design includes for its administration building, a hotel developed for the community of Bay Haven when Old Bradenton Road was the main thoroughfare north to the Manatee River.
 Tamiami Trail was developed in the mid-1920s and a bridge built across Bowlees Creek eliminated it as a natural barrier limiting development.
 Shell Beach, where the Sapphire Shores and The Uplands developments are today on the highest land along the bay, became the location where grand estates were built.

 Another major factor that helped this area grow was the railroad.
 In 1902, a railroad bridge was built across the Manatee River that is about 11 miles north of Sarasota.
 The bridge was built by the West Indies Railroad.
 Ten years after this in 1912, the first bridge leading south across the river to Bradenton was built.